LJC Illustrated Reference Guide to the label of 1st pressings:

 Thereafter, AS-9166 and higher, the Impulse imprint became Stereo-only.

 A few titles in the run up to A-9165 are not found in mono.
-The final run of mono releases may only have been white-label promotional copies destined for radio play.
+The final run of mono releases are likely only white-label promotional copies destined for radio play.

-This Guide relates to US pressing.
-European pressings, which were mastered locally from copy tape ( see ♪), may have continued with mono format for some time, insufficient information has been collected at this time.
+This Guide relates to US Impulse pressings.
+European pressings were mastered locally from copy tape (see ♪) for example, UK HMV reissues, and may have continued in mono format for some time, as consumer uptake of stereo was behind the US curve.
+Insufficient information has been collected at this time.

-♪ Note – exceptionally, a European edition of an Impulse title has been seen bearing Van Gelder stamp, indicating use of original US metalware .
-The title in question, Oliver Nelson Blues and The Abstract Truth, may be unique of possible one of a number of Italian Impulse pressed in this way.
+♪ Note – exceptionally, a European edition of an Impulse title has been seen bearing Van Gelder stamp, indicating use of original US metalware.
+The title in question, Oliver Nelson Blues and The Abstract Truth, may be unique or possibly one of a number of Italian Impulse pressed in this way.
 It was common practice between Prestige and UK Esquire in the late ’50s/ early ’60s so there is a precedent, but it is otherwise a rare form of overseas distribution.